 Strategic Human Resource Management seeks to ensure that HRM activity is clearly linked to business goals and that it is accountable for its services.
 This unit also intends to bridge theory and practice in HRM to create a vehicle for adding value to an organisation.
 The need for sustained competitive advantage has made the strategic management of HRM increasingly important for business success as it focuses on linking all HRM activities with an organisation's business objectives.
-Topics to be covered include linking strategy and HRM, managing HRM activity to meet business goals and managing people in both global and domestic business contexts.
-The unit also examines the role of the human resource management professional in the strategy development and implementation process.
-A range of concepts, theories and models which aim to integrate the various functional areas of human resource management with business strategy are examined.
+In this unit you will cover topics such as linking strategy and HRM, managing HRM activity to meet business goals and managing people in both global and domestic business contexts.
+You will also examine the role of the human resource management professional in the strategy development and implementation process.
+You will explore a range of concepts, theories and models which aim to integrate the various functional areas of human resource management with business strategy are examined.
 If you have successfully completed the unit HRMT20008 you should not enrol in this unit.

 |Fraction of Full-Time Student Load||0.125|

 Pre-requisite: HRMT20024 Managing Human Resources

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).